jitendrakyadav/pgmsolutions/readme.txt

 2. Annotated Tags:
    A. Tag creation syntax:
-         git tag -a <version-no> -m "<some tag message or comment>"	/* Here -a denotes for annotation */ git tag -a 1.2.2 -m "Version 1.2.2 released"	/* It will pick the last commit-id in the current branch to tag */
+         git tag -a <version-no> -m "<some tag message or comment>"	//Here -a denotes for annotation git tag -a 1.2.2 -m "Version 1.2.2 released"
+	 //It will pick the last commit-id in the current branch to tag

 	 git tag -a <version-no> <commit-id> -m "<some tag message or comment>" git tag -a 1.2.3 59f7ac2f2104707de98da69704ae483343546ae0 -m "Version 1.2.3 released"